 I turned around and let go.
 Crumpled, I laid in agony and unable to move.
 I had hurt my back but just how badly, I didn’t knowBert terHart

 Avoiding injury requires constant vigilance and attention.
 Standing in the cockpit and hanging on with both hands to the safety bar that forms part of the main companionway dodger, I turned to look behind me and for some reason, let go.
 I was immediately tossed some 5 feet (1,5 m, Ed.) across the cockpit and folded in half backward over the stainless steel bars that protect the compass.
 Crumpled on the cockpit sole, I laid in agony and unable to move.
 I had hurt my back but just how badly, I didn’t know.

 Fortunately, the weather was relatively mild and forecast to be that way for at least two days.
 I spent those days strapped to my bunk, barely able to deal with the minimum required to sail the boat even in those conditions.
 Anything not absolutely necessary was out of the question.

-I don’t believe it was courage overcame.
+I don’t believe it was the courage to overcome.
 It was rather the simple necessity of continuing.
 Other than quitting and resigning one’s self to whatever the fates may hold, there’s nothing else to do but continue.
 I rested for those two days as best as I could and then set about sailing home.